 This seminar will provide you with a background of the Region’s water supply and it’s connection to carbon emissions, examples of steps to change water management policy from the grassroots level and government perspective, and finally, innovative solutions to maintain and cultivate local supplies.
 At the conclusion of these presentations, there will be an opportunity to break out into groups and ask the tough questions.
 What will our region look like in 20, 50, and 100 years?
 How do we support a vision of self-reliance in a region of limited local supply?
 What policy changes need to be adopted?
 How does the built environment play a role in regional water management and what is its ecological impacts?

 Lastly, we would encourage participants to continue the conversation within their own organizations and understand how they can enact change.
-Localizing San Diego waters is a collective effort with various stakeholders across many different sectors.
-The San Diego Green Building Council would like to harness this collaborative effort into a Localizing San Diego Waters Working Group to move San Diego into a water resilient region.
+The San Diego Green Building Council would like to harness this collaborative effort into a San Diego Water Working Group to move San Diego into a water resilient region.

 Patrick McDonough – Staff Attorney, San Diego Coastkeeper